 Shorten the sales cycle by using LIVE video.
 How many emails does it take to set a meeting?
 How many emails back and forth does it take for you to answer questions about a proposal?
 That is IF you know your prospect has opened it?
 Use a live video meeting to cut down days, possibly even weeks from the sale time by setting a meeting to discuss the proposal, options, or contract LIVE and in person.
 Several of my clients are using ZOOM to do this by setting a live meeting time and sharing their screen as they review proposals, answer questions, and move to the next steps in the same meeting.
 This not only cuts down on the time, but it brings your customers closer to you quicker than your competitors who are doing the same email volley back and forth.
 If you can get questions answered, make clear details, and develop personal relationships quicker than your competitors, yup, you get the deal.

 Use Video to Explain, Demo, or Tour.
 Some of your clients are remote and cannot do site visits, make meetings, or take tours.
 One of our clients started using video to shorten the back and forth with her clients by using live and recorded videos to send clients clips of bands, venue setup, décor, floorplans, et cetera.
 Instead of glamorized, perfectly manufactured marketing videos, send clients quick, powerful, and customized videos to tour or explain details about your product or proposal.
-If your company doesn’t have demo capabilities (and maybe, even if they do), a preview or demo of your product in action is a great way to peak interest or move a conversation forward.
+If your company doesn’t have demo capabilities (and maybe, even if they do), a preview or demo of your product in action is a great way to pique interest or move a conversation forward.

 Creatively re-engage and follow up.
 After a meeting or a call, most sales pros send the standard, “Thanks for meeting” email.
 It’s nice, but what does it really do?
-What if you could leverage this follow up as a powerful point of differentiation that makes an impact and moves the process forward?
+What if you could leverage this follow-up as a powerful point of differentiation that makes an impact and moves the process forward?
 Imagine your buyer opening an email with your video thanking them for the meeting but also recapping key points, answering questions brought up, and setting up the next steps?
 Personal, customized, moving the process forward.
 These are great for follow-ups but can also be used to re-engage opportunities that have gone cold.
 An email or a phone call is easy to ignore.
-Your face and voice, however, is the next best thing to being IN their office.
-Creatively use video to do more than “Check In” with your prospects.
+Your face and voice, however, are the next best thing to being IN their office.
+Creatively use video to do more than “Check-In” with your prospects.
 If you don’t know where they are in their decision-making process, you might not be IN their decision-making process.
 Create a video introducing a team member, inviting them to an industry function, or make a personal ask about reconnecting.

 The key here is customized, personal, timely, and authentic.
 You don’t have to have fancy equipment or editing tools.
 The beauty of video in this day and time is that it feels more authentic and real when created on the spot and without scripting or marketing’s glitter and jazz hands.